3ng7n33r/KnowledgeBase/src/system/software/commandline.md

 xargs will perform an operation to every argument coming from the pipe operator.
 For example:

     find . | xargs file
-  "find ." will return every file in the current directory (.), the pipe operator passes that co
+  "find ." will return every file in the current directory (.), the pipe operator passes that command to xargs and xargs performs the file operation on every entry

 ctrl + r - reverse search (look through history of commands)